variantstudios/wisdomwaysacupuncture.com/_posts/2018-06-27-fascinated-by-disease---or-fascinated-by-wellness-this-makes-all-the-difference.md

 ### The Neurologist’s Response to Auto-Immunity

-He'd been assigned to a neurologist who was the “top of the top” in MS treatment.
+He’d been assigned to a neurologist who was the “top of the top” in MS treatment.
 She’s doing cutting edge research and people fly in from all over the country to see her.
 She tries out all the latest and greatest drugs on her patients.

 At our first appointment she was very thorough and patient in explaining the disease, and wanted to put him on drugs, the best one decreasing progression of the disease by about 30%.
 He would stay on it his entire life.